Ingest: Letta (MemGPT): Stateful Agents with Self-Managed Memory

 Connections Found

-Architectural tensions (4 notes): Letta directly contradicts agent-statelessness-makes-routing-architectural by attempting to make agents genuinely stateful.
-Its labeled XML blocks extend llm-context-is-composed-without-scoping as an attempt to impose structure on flat context.
-Its git-backed evolution extends files-not-database as convergence from the database-first direction.
-Its core/archival split exemplifies the workshop-layer distinction.
+Architectural tensions (4 notes): Letta directly contradicts agent-statelessness-makes-routing-architectural by attempting genuine agent statefulness through persistent self-managed memory — the note itself acknowledges this as a weakening case.
+Its labeled XML blocks extend llm-context-is-composed-without-scoping as an attempt to impose within-frame structure on the flat context window (naming, boundaries, capacity constraints — but no true isolation).
+Its git-backed evolution extends files-not-database as convergence evidence from the database-first direction.
+And it extends deploy-time-learning-the-missing-middle as a variant where the agent alone writes durable artifacts with no human review loop.

 Extractable Value

-Agent-self-managed vs externally-managed memory as a key design dimension -- Letta's strongest contribution to our thinking is sharpening this axis.
-Every other documented system (Mem0, Cognee, Graphiti, ClawVault) manages memory externally.
-Letta is the only system betting that the agent should curate its own state.
-This dimension should anchor the comparison matrix. [quick-win]
+1. Agent-self-managed vs externally-managed memory as a key design dimension — Letta is the only documented system betting that the agent should curate its own state.
+This dimension should anchor a standalone note on the agency spectrum. [quick-win]

-Git-backed memory as convergence evidence for files-not-database -- Letta started database-first and is moving toward git-backed files for memory content.
-This is independent convergence on the files-as-source-of-truth thesis from a system with no exposure to our design decisions.
-Strengthens the files-not-database argument. [quick-win]
+2. Git-backed memory as convergence evidence for files-not-database — Letta started database-first (PostgreSQL) and is independently evolving toward git-backed files.
+This is convergence from a system with no exposure to the filesystem-first community, strengthening the files-as-source-of-truth thesis. [quick-win]

-Self-management quality depends on model capability -- Letta's own documentation acknowledges that memory management quality depends entirely on LLM judgment.
-This is a concrete risk dimension for the agency-model comparison: self-managed memory trades predictability for flexibility, and the trade-off shifts as model capability improves.
-Worth noting in the comparison matrix. [quick-win]
+4. Self-management quality depends on model capability — Letta's documentation acknowledges memory management quality depends entirely on LLM judgment.
+This is a concrete risk dimension: self-managed memory trades predictability for flexibility, and the trade-off shifts as model capability improves. [quick-win]

-Empirical benchmark: 74% LoCoMo accuracy -- Already cited by the Agent-Skills note but worth tracking as a baseline for the comparison matrix.
-A-MEM claims 85-93% fewer tokens with competitive accuracy.
-These are the only two documented systems with comparable benchmarks. [just-a-reference]
+7. Empirical benchmark: 74% LoCoMo accuracy — a baseline for agent memory comparison.
+AgeMem's RL training improves on this by 8-9pp; A-MEM claims 85-93% fewer tokens with competitive accuracy.
+The only documented systems with comparable benchmarks. [just-a-reference]

-Write a note titled "Agent memory agency spectrum: self-managed vs externally-managed" connecting to files-not-database.md, context-efficiency-is-the-central-design-concern.md, and the comparison matrix synthesis opportunity.
+Write a note titled "Agent memory agency spectrum: self-managed vs externally-managed" connecting to memory-management-policy-is-learnable-but-oracle-dependent, agentic-memory-systems-comparative-review, and context-efficiency-is-the-central-design-concern.
 The note would argue that the most important design dimension in agent memory systems is not storage format or retrieval method but the agency model: who decides what to remember?
-It would use Letta (agent-self-managed) vs Mem0/Cognee/Graphiti (externally-managed) vs ClawVault/Arscontexta (pipeline-managed with developer-designed curation) as the grounding examples, and connect this to the model-capability dependency that makes the trade-off dynamic over time.
+It would use Letta (agent-self-managed) vs Mem0/Cognee/Graphiti (externally-managed) vs ClawVault/commonplace (human-agent collaborative) as grounding examples, and connect this to the model-capability dependency that makes the trade-off dynamic over time.